 So yes, I now pay $25 per month for social media management.
 But it is saving me hours of time with my family, and I am fine with that.This is how you can schedule ALL your social media! #blogger Click To Tweet

-Use affordable child care at the gym.
+3. Use affordable child care at the gym.
 One of the best places to get childcare is at the gym!
 Some private gyms include it with membership.
 Gyms on a military base may have a childcare option or family room, but it is inconsistent.
 The YMCA allows two hours of free childcare per day.
 I love this, since I can work from anywhere.
 I can get an hour of writing and an hour to work out while the kids play.
 Sometimes, we go to the YMCA pool afterwards to make a whole day of it.
+Now with COVID restrictions, I have to re-think this part, since many gyms and childcare locations are still closed.
+Instead we have sometimes been taking walks and going to local parks and playgrounds.
+If I don’t need wi-fi, I can still work on my laptop there.

-Plan structured activities for the kids.
+4. Plan structured activities for the kids.
 I try to plan something specific in the morning, so that we can enjoy some time together.
 We start with about an hour of ‘school time,’ where they do their summer activity workbooks, draw a picture, and do some writing.
 Then, it’s time to get out of the house.
 Sometimes we meet friends at a park or the beach.
 We may go to the YMCA.
 Or they do swim lessons.
+A few times each summer, the kids get to choose a daycamp or class that interests them.
 We either pack lunch or eat at home, before transitioning to quiet time.

 What are your strategies for surviving a work from home summer?